 The Early Childhood program requires that a student take and pass a security background check in order to take the field experience and practicum courses.
 Past criminal violations may prevent a student from completing a degree in the education program.

 Note: Any education courses more than seven years old taken at NMSU or at another institution will not be counted toward the student’s undergraduate program.
 A student may ask for a review of this time limit by the appropriate department.
-The department head and/or faculty may recommend accepting a course that is seven years old with approval from the Dean’s office.
+The department head and/or faculty may recommend accepting a course that is seven years old with approval from the Dean’s office in the College of Health, Education, and Social Transformation.
 Any course not approved must be repeated by the student.

 Graduates of this program will: